AvizNetworks/ones-pyapi/examples/day1fm/readme.md

-# Day 1 Orchestration Example
+# Day 1 Orchestration example

 This illustration demonstrates the deployment of the configuration using an intent-based YAML template, while also offering a practical instance of checking the status of the intent operation.